judy-martinez/horiseon-project/README.md

 # urban-octo-telegram-project

 ## Purpose
-Class Project: a website that offers digital marketing solution services.
+Class project: a website that offers digital marketing solution services.

 ## Built With
 * HTML